The Australian Charter of Healthcare Rights

 You can contribute to communication by being as open and honest as you can be.
 To understand the instructions given to you, you can ask questions if you would like more information.

 You can use interpreters if English is not your first language.
 Interpreter services are free and can be provided in person or by phone.

-A right to be included in decisions and choices about care.
+Participation – a right to be included in decisions and choices about care

 You are encouraged to participate in decisions about your care.
 Ask questions if you are unsure about what is happening to you.
 Involve your family or carer if this makes you more comfortable and sure.

-A right to privacy and confidentiality of provided information.
+Privacy – a right to privacy and confidentiality of provided information

 You are able to see your records and ask for information to be corrected if it is wrong.
 In some situations your health information will need to be shared between healthcare providers.

-A right to comment on care and having concerns addressed.
+Comment – a right to comment on care and having concerns addressed

 Healthcare providers want to solve problems quickly, but they need to be told about the problem first.
 If you have any suggestions about how services could be improved please let staff know.